 Section 15.247 –correcting the section numbers in paragraph (b).

+In addition, IEEE 802.11 proposes to change PSD requirements from 8dBm/3kHz to 23.2dBm/100KHz for the sub-1GHz unlicensed bands that are not part of the TVWS rules.

 Adopt the proposed transition period for equipment to comply with newly-enacted rules

 The Notice proposes a 12-month period for manufacturers to produce compliant equipment after adoption of a rule change and a two year period from the date of rule change to actual cessation of permissive changes to formerly compliant equipment.
 Essentially, the cessation of permissive changes functions as a “stop” date, as manufacturers can no longer evolve the formerly compliant equipment to keep up with new technology and capabilities.
 The Notice proposes to grandfather existing equipment and not require that the existing equipment be replaced.
 IEEE 802.11 agrees with the proposed transition rule, and notes that it closely approximates industry’s actual experience in other rules transitions.
 However, IEEE 802.11 notes that the FCC should allow an exception to the two year stop date for permissive changes in one case – when the permissive change is being filed to upgrade the existing device to the new Bin 1.
 This upgrade will help ensure that the embedded base of equipment is equipped with the latest technology for the detection of government radars, and only improves the operation of the band.